• Home

 The REALLY REALLY good news is that multiple studies show that interventions, such as avoiding plastic packaging in food and eating fresh food instead, or swapping out your personal care products for phthalate-free, quickly and drastically reduce the phthalate (and BPA) level in your bloodstream.

 So– if you implement both of these PLUS all my suggestions below- you are going from that 80 on the phthalate continuum and dropping down to like a 20 or a 30.
-If you live a perfect phthalate-free as you can be life, you will have the least phthalates in your system as anyone.
+If you live as perfect a phthalate-free as you can, you will have the least phthalates in your system as anyone.
 You have moved yourself into the more successful groups for conception, implantation, and pregnancy success.

 Why do I bother with all this detail?
 Because when you start to go BPA & phthalate (and toxin) free you can get a little obsessed.
 Like, totally crazy (I’m speaking from experience).
 You start freaking out if you have to buy anything in plastic ever, or if you can smell your colleague’s cologne.
 So I am here to reassure you- adjust your life, do the best you can, and you have SIGNIFICANTLY dropped your phthalate load.
 Don’t worry about the little bits here and there.
 As my mother would say, “Give it up to God.”